TungstenTransformation/KTScripts/GibberishDetection.md

  * The Script Locator **SL_English** then sums the length of all words found (multiplied by their frequency) and then divides by the number of characters in the document.
 This should return a number above 100% for meaningful words and a number close to zero for gibberish.
  ![image](https://user-images.githubusercontent.com/47416964/77315923-b9a53780-6d08-11ea-82ee-6a875ab2b644.png)
  * Use a benchmark set of real language documents and gibberish documents to find the best confidence threshhold for your project.
+ ## Ways to extend this further
+* Make multiple dictionaries for different document sets.
+* test each page individually for gibberish.
+* Find areas on a page where particular language is - eg doctor's diagnosis text inside a larger document.
+* Change the scoring method - eg ignore frequency and only use word length.

+___
 ```VBA
 Const digits="0123456789"
 Const punc="!£$%^&*()<>,.;:'@[]#{}\|/"","